q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 To write to InfluxDB, your application or device must authenticate and have the required permissions.
 An InfluxDB **authorization** consists of an API token and a set of permissions to InfluxDB **resources**.
 Permissions allow the API token bearer, i.e. your application, to read and write resources in your **organization**.

-#### Example: get authorization details from InfluxDB
+#### Example: view authorization details

-An authorization from GET `/api/v2/authorizations`
+An authorization from the GET `/api/v2/authorizations` InfluxDB API endpoint

 ```json
 {